 The under reporting of prejudice motivated crime has been acknowledged by international and local research (Tomsen 1996), including by the NSW Police in their Policy on Sexuality and Gender Diversity 2011-2014 (NSW Police Force 2011, p.
 10).

-The challenges to reporting include the ability of the police to take action, which affects reporting options, as police are limited to taking action only against incidents that constitute actual offences (ICLC 2011, p.
+Police are limited to taking action only against incidents that constitute actual offences, which affects reporting options (ICLC 2011, p.
 14).